ionos-cloud/ionosctl/docs/commands/datacenter/create.md

 ## Description

-Use this command to create a Data Center.
+Use this command to create a Virtual Data Center.
 You can specify the name, description or location for the object.

+Virtual Data Centers (VDCs) are the foundation of the IONOS platform.
+VDCs act as logical containers for all other objects you will be creating, e.g. servers.
+You can provision as many Data Centers as you want.
+Data Centers have their own private network and are logically segmented from each other to create isolation.

 You can wait for the action to be executed using `--wait` option.